euglo/hoth6-api/README.md

 To create your own JSON object and store it in a server for free, you can go to the link here: http://myjson.com/

 # Google Maps API Demo
-Now that let's get to the real content: API!
+Now let's get to the real content: API!

 In this demo we will be using the Google Maps API to load Google Maps into our personal website and add personalized icons and popups using our JSON.